Financial Sanctions: Iran

 Addition

-13 entries have been added to the consolidated list and are now subject to an asset freeze.
-Further information can be found in the Annex to this Notice.
+6 entries have been added to the consolidated list and are now subject to an asset freeze.

 What you must do